tcarlucc/machine-learning-final/README.md

 Jupyter Notebook version of .py file of the same name in neurotrader file.
 Has no function in greater program, only used for testing preliminary results and attempts to optimize the hard coded gradient descent algorithm

+Not used in anything?
+Can delete or put in another fold?

 **treadline_calc.py**

 Not used in anything?
 Can delete?